kbialek/deye-inverter-mqtt/README.md

     docker run --rm --env-file config.env ghcr.io/kbialek/deye-inverter-mqtt w <reg_address> <reg_value>
     ```
     where `<reg_address>` is register address (decimal), and <reg_value> is a value to set (decimal)

+## Using the stdout publisher

+Enabling this with `DEYE_FEATURE_STDOUT_PUBLISHER` will dump all collected
+metrics in json on stdout.
+This can be used e.g. in combination with other
+tools to process and push the metrics into various different systems other than
+mqtt.

+You can read more about an example usage in combination with telegraf [here](./docs/telegraf.md).

 ## Development
 Read [CONTRIBUTING.md](./CONTRIBUTING.md)